Policymakers expect to receive phone calls from the public. This is one of the ways they can hear from their constituents and make informed decisions.

 “Hi.
 My name is Vicki Voter.
 I’m calling for Representative Roberts.
 I live at 123 Advocacy Avenue in your district.”

 If you get the policymaker, ask: “Is this a good time to talk?”

 If not, ask: “What would be a good time for me to call back?”

-If you get an answering machine, leave a brief message: “I’m calling to urge your support of additional waiver slots for people with developmental disabilities in Louisiana.
-Many families, like my own, are waiting for services that they need now.
+If you get an answering machine, leave a brief message: “I’m calling to urge your support of additional funding for Individual and Family Support Services for people with developmental disabilities in Louisiana.
+Many families, like my own, are in need of this service.
 Please call me at (225) 555-5555 if you have any questions.

-Again, I request your support for people with developmental disabilities and their families.
+Again, I request your support of funding for the Individual and Family Support Program for people with developmental disabilities and their families.
 Thank you.”

 - Stay in contact.
 If you were unable to answer a question during the initial call, be sure to call back with any new information.

 - Stay positive.
 Don’t be discouraged if your message is not returned after a couple of days; just call again.

 - Share your experience.
 Be sure to let your LaCAN Leader know the outcome of your call.

 - Be brief and polite.